 Interesting Shower Tid-bit: The term “bridal shower” most likely came about because of a tradition of placing wedding gifts inside a parasol.
 The parasol was placed over the heads of the wedded couple and opened to a “shower of gifts” on them both.
 Cute…but sounds possibly painful!

-Bridal Shower Etiquette FAQ – Samples of questions we’ve received in this topic:
+Bridal Shower Etiquette FAQ – Questions we’ve received in this topic

 Q: My cousin has been married three times and for each I’ve given her a shower and wedding gift.
 Am I obligated to give ashower gift for her fourth?